What is the EU Tyre Label?

 - Exterior Noise - How loud is the tyre?

-Fuel efficiency tells you how economical the tyres are in terms of fuel consumption.
+Rolling resistance tells you how economical the tyres are in terms of fuel/energy consumption.
 The tyre fuel efficiency rating is a measure of how much rolling resistance the tyre produces.
 Just as a ball won’t bounce as high on the second bounce, tyres lose energy as they travel along the road.

 For example, if you are travelling at 30mph, put the car into neutral and let it roll to a natural stop, tyres with high rolling resistance will come to a stop much quicker than those with reduced rolling resistance.
 As a result, they will require more energy (fuel) to provide forward momentum.

-A-rated tyres have the least rolling resistance, while G-rated tyres have the most.
-When comparing the fuel consumption of A-rated and G-rated tyres, the difference is approximately 0.5 litres per 100km.
+A-rated tyres have the least rolling resistance, while E-rated tyres (G rated for tyres manufactured before May 2021) have the most.
+When comparing the fuel consumption of A-rated and E-rated tyres, the difference is approximately 0.5 litres per 100km.
 This equals a saving of around 80 litres and more than £110 per year.*

 * Based on a petrol engine car travelling 10,000 miles per year with £1.40 per litre fuel cost.